Krxtopher/javascript-code-kata-starter/README.md

 To run your tests, type `> grunt test:live`

-This will automatically detect your files in the `src/` and `test/specs/` directories and launch a live test runner in Chrome.
+This will automatically detect your files in the `src/` and `test/specs/` directories and launch a live test runner in your default browser.
 Just leave the browser open while you work.
 It will automatically refresh and re-run your tests anytime you edit either your source files or your spec files!

 If you’d rather do a one-time test run, use `> grunt test` instead.